Music of Genshin Impact: Liyue

-For Liyue, which had scenic Eastern fantasy as its basis, Chen used elements of Chinese folk music—traditional instruments, the pentatonic scale, and ancient tonal melodies—with Western romantic harmonies and orchestral arrangements.
-The Liyue soundtrack got performed by the Shanghai Symphony Orchestra at the Shanghai Symphony Hall (上海交响乐团音乐厅), with Jiemin Zhang (张洁敏) as the conductor.
-Dong An (安栋), one of Chen's mentors from the Shanghai Conservatory of Music, served as a music supervisor during the scoring sessions of the soundtrack.
-Xiaoxing Lu (陆晓幸), noted as a co-awardee at the 44th Annual Grammy Awards for the soundtrack of Crouching Tiger, Hidden Dragon (2000), served as the recording director and consultant.
+For Liyue, which had scenic Eastern fantasy as its basis, Chen used elements of Chinese folk music—traditional instruments, the pentatonic scale, and melodies—with Western romantic harmonies and orchestral arrangements.
+The Liyue soundtrack got performed by the Shanghai Symphony Orchestra at the Shanghai Symphony Hall (上海交响乐团音乐厅), with Zhang Jiemin (张洁敏) as the conductor.
+An Dong (安栋), one of Chen's mentors from the Shanghai Conservatory of Music, served as a music supervisor during the scoring sessions of the soundtrack.
+Lu Xiaoxing (陆晓幸), noted as a co-awardee at the 44th Annual Grammy Awards for the soundtrack of Crouching Tiger, Hidden Dragon (2000), served as the recording director and consultant.
 The recording of the Liyue soundtrack took five days.

 Jade Moon Upon a Sea of Clouds (皎月云间之梦), the third Genshin Impact soundtrack album to be produced, is dedicated to the Liyue Chapter.
-It featured a total of 69 tracks all composed by Yu-Peng Chen.
-One track, "Liyue", was performed by the London Philharmonic Orchestra.
+It featured a total of 69 tracks all composed by Chen.

 The next soundtrack album for Liyue, Millelith's Watch (千岩旷望), got released on June 22, 2022.
-It featured a total of forty (40) tracks dedicated to The Chasm area, composed by Yu-Peng Chen, Dimeng Yuan (苑迪萌), Qian Ding (丁谦), Yijun Jiang (姜以君), and Xin Zhao (赵鑫).
-Before its release, the track listing was announced on June 19.
-The album saw guest musician Haitao Li (李海涛) on the Morin Khuur.
+It featured a total of forty tracks dedicated to The Chasm area.
+The album saw guest musician Li Haitao (李海涛) on the Morin Khuur.
 Li was known for performing the instrument on the streets of Shanghai, and had gained significant attention and following online for doing so since 2016.

+The track "Rapid as Wildfire" was played during the coverage of a Berita RTM Lunar New Year broadcast in 2021.